Get Your Free 2024 Vacation Guide

 Washing them with salty water helps prevent diluting the mollusks' natural salinity, Barber said, and makes them tastier.

 While some of the pickers are young men, one of the best known is Victor "Goat" Lafayette, who has been picking oysters for more than 50 years.
-Lafayette and the restaurant are featured in films by Southern Foodways Alliance that will be screened during a Charleston Wine and Food festival event at the restaurant March 3.
+Lafayette and the restaurant were featured in films by Southern Foodways Alliance that were screened during a Charleston Wine and Food festival event.

 Barber didn't set out to carry on the family's restaurant tradition.
 He's an attorney, and although he isn't practicing now, he still has his shingle hung on a lower-floor office below the restaurant.